TAQA: History

 In 2010, following huge investments and an asset increase of more than 300% between 2005 and 2008 (to $23 billion), Sheldon announced a "period of consolidation" and "organic growth", focusing on operational profitability.

 In 2012, TAQA sold their Tesla shares in order to finance investments into a power plant in the Kurdistan region of Iraq.

 In 2014 Carl Sheldon left the company and handed over his responsibilities to Edward LaFehr, who took on the newly created role of Chief Operating Officer.
 LaFehr was previously President of TAQA's North America business.
 In 2016, LaFehr left TAQA and was replaced by acting COO, Al Dhaheri.

 In 2019, TAQA reported for Q1 a 95% decline profit because of foreign exchange losses and revaluation of its power assets in the US.
 In H1 2019 revenues by 5% compared to H1 2018.

 In July 2020, TAQA and ADPower announced the successful completion of their merger.
 This created one of the largest utilities in the region.
 Its total assets are estimated at AED 200 billion, making Taqa the third largest listed company in the UAE and one of the top ten utilities in Europe, Middle East and Africa (EMEA).

 In December 2021, TAQA and Abu Dhabi National Oil Company (ADNOC) announced a $3.6 billion project to aim to reduce the carbon footprint of ADNOC's offshore production operations by more than 30%.

+TAQA was ranked 11th on Forbes Middle East's Top 100 Listed Companies 2025 list.